 It’s typical though — and it explains why she was so nice to me.
 She pumped me for information and listened to everything I said — so uncharacteristic for her to be that patient.

 That bloated, ungrateful and frequently belligerent bitch, defied her natural ways for once.
 But then she did something totally foolish with the information I gave her.
 She went outside during last night’s storm without thinking of the consequences.
 I told her to be careful.
 No, she never listens.

-She’s always doing idiotic things.
-And now its effects are fatal.
-She’s accidentally hanged herself on her camera strap right beside the Story Bridge.
+She’s always doing idiotic things like that.
+This time, it’s had a fatal outcome.
+She’s accidentally hanged herself right beside the Story Bridge.
 What a stupid thing to do!
 Oh, Maxine!
+You stupid moron!

 Farewell Maxine.
 I know it’ll be a much quieter world without you and your drunken rants.

 Five women’s bodies are discovered after the nights of thunderstorms.
 Their spouses are suspected of the crimes, but it becomes clear that someone else is responsible.
 There’s no blood and few clues.
 A storm photographer who specializes in taking pictures of lightning may be the only witness.